 UTAS Uni Bar

-After being forced to suspend music concerts because of noise impact on local residents, the Tasmania University Union activities centre (or Uni Bar) was in need of an intelligent and innovative design upgrade.
-Jaws Architects addressed this situation, by creating a new venue that uses the practical constraints of acoustic and ventilation requirements as a catalyst for architectural expression.
+After being forced to suspend music concerts because of noise impact on local residents, the lutruwita / Tasmania University Union activities centre (or Uni Bar) was in need of an intelligent and innovative design upgrade.
+JAWS Architects addressed this situation, by creating a new venue that uses the practical constraints of acoustic and ventilation requirements as a catalyst for architectural expression.

 Burying the building under a post-tensioned concrete roof that is covered with grass and endemic gardens offered a solution to the problem of containing noise, while inside, irregular surfaces improve sound diffusion.
 Raw concrete, exposed industrial services and rusted steel skylights highlight a restrained colour scheme, while sliding wall panels and spaces opening onto sun-drenched, tiered courtyards to create a flexible space that can accommodate a range of uses.